agottlieb/JS-Interactive-Slider/README.md

 Challenges:

 Known bugs:
-2. slider/box-shadow stay lighter color on grip
+2. box-shadow stay lighter color on grip, picture disappears on hover, and stays on grab
 4. check marks further away from the list items
 5. picture change when hover and when grabbing
-6. on-start issues
+6. on-start issues shows entire toggle
-7. completely re-work toggle box and code
+7. get mini-slider to toggle back
+8. convert to desktop
+9. on-color when hovering on mini-slider
+10. cursors??

 # Frontend Mentor - Interactive pricing component